pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 As [pnkfelix][23] has [already][14] [written][15] [a thorough][16] introduction to the
 challenges involved in integrating a garbage collector with Rust, I will not repeat what I cannot improve on.
 The primary barrier to writing an effective garbage collector in and/or for Rust is the current lack of Rust compiler awareness of garbage collection needs.
-It is understood that this is in the research phase and that some proposals may be announced [this year][5].
+I understand that this is in the research phase and that some proposals may be announced [this year][5].

-Partially because it is not available but also somewhat to keep a runtime as unobtrusive and as lightweight as possible, mo-gc chooses to avoid the use of GC support.
-Most notably this means avoiding the standard technique of stop-the-world stack-scanning.

-On the one hand, we have decided not to be reliant on non-existent compiler GC support.
+The two key features that aren't natively available are stack scanning and type maps.
+Because I was planning on using a journal to push stack information to the GC thread, I wouldn't need stack scanning.
+I could work around the lack of type maps by giving each type it's own tracing method.

-On the other hand, we do not necessarily want memory management that is too distant from the host language.
+The third question concerned ergonomics.
+I did not necessarily want memory management to be too distant from the host language.
 [Oxischeme][3] is hosted in Rust and has an [arena based mark-and-sweep][25] garbage collector, with different arenas for different object types.
 This makes it suitable for the runtime it is integrated with, but far less ergonomic for more general use in Rust.

-As a consequence, mo-gc is analagous to [SpiderMonkey's relationship with Servo][13], in that smart pointers are required to root and unroot objects.
+As a consequence, I decided to follow the lead of [SpiderMonkey's relationship with Servo][13], in that smart pointers are required to root and unroot objects.
 Some ergonomics are sacrificed here, but the tradeoff is established and currently accepted in Servo.
 A further benefit is that GC-managed objects and pure Rust compile-time managed objects are clearly delineated.

 #### Tracing Concurrently

-Because we do not have type maps to rely on, every object that wishes to participate in being GC managed must implement a trait:
+Without type maps to rely on, every object that wishes to participate in being GC managed must implement a trait:

 ```
 #!rust